-- Section 1.
+Section 1.
 The Employer shall not demote, suspend, discharge or take any disciplinary action against an employee without just cause.
-The Alliance shall be notified by the Employer of any demotion, suspension, or discharge. - Section 2.
-Any action instituted under Section 1 of this Article shall be implemented within a reasonable period of time after the event giving rise to such disciplinary action or knowledge thereof. - Section 3.
+The Alliance shall be notified by the Employer of any demotion, suspension, or discharge.

+Section 2.
+Any action instituted under Section 1 of this Article shall be implemented within a reasonable period of time after the event giving rise to such disciplinary action or knowledge thereof.
+Should the Employer be faced with the need to escort an employee off the Employer's premises, it will do so in a respectful manner so as not to embarrass the employee before the public or other employees.

+Section 3.
 During an employee's initial 180 calendar days of employment, the provisions of this Article shall not apply.
 The probationary period can be extended by written agreement between the Employer and the Alliance for an additional period, during which time Section 1 shall not apply.
 Periods of leave without pay and periods of time during which an employee is using paid leave to supplement workers' compensation shall not count toward the probationary period or any extension period.